mongodb/docs/source/reference/mongod.rst

 .. option:: --auth

-   Enables database authentication for users connecting from remote hosts. configure users via the :doc:`mongo shell shell </reference/mongo>`.
-If no users exist, the localhost interface will continue to have access to the database until the you create the first user.
+   Enables database authentication for users connecting from remote hosts. configure users via the :doc:`mongo shell shell
+   </reference/mongo>`.
+If no users exist, the localhost interface
+   will continue to have access to the database until the you create the first user.

    See the ":doc:`/administration/security`" document for more information regarding this functionality.

 .. option:: --cpu

-   Forces :program:`mongod` to periodically report CPU utilization and the amount of time that the processor waits for I/O operations to complete (i.e. I/O wait.)
-MongoDB writes this data to standard output, or the logfile if using the :setting:`logpath` option.
+   Forces :program:`mongod` to report the percentage of CPU time in write lock. :program:`mongod` generates output ever four seconds.
+MongoDB writes this data to standard output or the logfile if using the :setting:`logpath` option.

 .. option:: --dbpath <path>